My article, Where Should I Store My Photos? (and Videos), generated a lot of interest and some questions about the use of more fault-tolerant storage.

 At its simplest, you treat two physical disks as one, with one being a live copy of the other one.
 If the primary fails, the second kicks in and things work as they always did except you get an error that a disk has died.
 It’s easy to do, but as each disk is a replica of the other, it’s not particularly inexpensive.

 In more sophisticated RAID systems, the data gets striped across multiple disks with each disk holding only part of the file, and there is either a dedicated or further striped parity section that holds the instructions to reconstruct the data should any one of the disks fail.
 This costs more up front for a more sophisticated chassis and more disks, but gives you greater performance and better survivability.
 If a disk dies, you pull it out and replace it.
 The system then rebuilds the missing data on the new drive transparently in the background.
 This storage model has existed for a long time and works extremely well, but benefits from a dedicated RAID controller.
+It is still worth having an emergency plan in place though.
+If all disks were to die, and you lost your data, you would need to consider looking for a raid data recovery service to help you retrieve your data, so this is definitely worth putting into place for an emergency.

 Although both Windows and macOS can do RAID in software, it is a lot slower and more complicated to set up than using a dedicated box.
 You can even get RAID systems that both build an array and then mirror the entire array; more fault tolerance at more cost.